abavistwellness.com

 A Council tip catheter, design is intended to facilitate insertion in cases where there may be an obstruction or anatomical variation in the urethra.

-Here are situations in which a Council tip Foley catheter might be preferred over a regular Foley catheter:
+Situations in which a Council tip Foley catheter is preferred over a regular Foley catheter:

 1. Urethral Strictures: Council tip catheters are particularly useful in cases of urethral strictures.
 The tapered and curved design can help navigate through narrowed or obstructed passages more easily.